Venafi/terraform-provider-venafi/examples/f5_example/README.md

     ```
 ### Step 3: Set your Venafi Terraform config file

-1. Specify the connection and authentication settings for your venafi provider this example):
+1. Specify the connection and authentication settings for your Venafi provider this example:

     **Venafi Cloud**:
     ```
     provider "venafi" {